 After the first Hansen murder trial ends with a hung jury in March 1926, a second trial is mounted only weeks later, in early April.
 The same testimony is presented, just to different jurors with more motivation to reach a verdict and to go home in time for Easter with their families.

 As early as November 15, 1925, the Journal reports, “With the exception of the Wayside Inn robbery, practically all (local) hold-ups have been cleared, it is believed with the arrest of James Herbert (the gun supplier), Harold Cline, John Buskiewich and John Parks.”
-(I guess they, too, forgot about “Frenchy” and “Shorty,” still on the loose, the reported planners of additional hold-ups in Pekin and Rockford that were to have occurred after the one at Reilly’s.)
+(They must have forgotten about “Frenchy” and “Shorty,” still on the loose, the reported planners of additional hold-ups in Pekin and Rockford that were to have occurred after the one at Reilly’s.)

 Unfortunately for Parks and Buskiewich, the second trial concludes quickly with two convictions for murder.
 Parks gets 20 years, and Buskiewich, 30.
-Perhaps a prosecutorial retreat from the death penalty aids the all-male jury of the times in reaching its verdict.
+Prosecutors’ retreat from the death penalty presumably expedites the all-male jury in reaching its verdict.

 As Buskiewich is being transported from the courtroom to jail, the April 5, 1926 Journal reports, he declares that he would rather be hanged than spend 30 years in prison.
 “If it’s up to me, I’ll never serve a day in the penitentiary,” he quips.